sahilgala1234/Reddit-classify/README.md

 | Naive-Bayes         | 0.962          | 0.946      | 0.985         |
 | Random Forest       | 1.0            | 0.944      | 0.99          |

-The best model in terms of test score will be the Logistic Regression model with a relatively good ROC AUC score of 0.98 which is pretty close to the other models.

-However, the ultimate winner would be the __Naive-Bayes model__.
-Its test score is just shy of 0.02 at 0.946 which is pretty decent and this model generalises well and do not overfit the training data as compared to the others.
-One important point is that it greatly increases model result interpretability by clearly specifying the top features by subreddit.
-It recognised that some of the bigrams in each class are ranked higher in each class which is a further plus point.
-Furthermore, its ROC AUC score is slightly higher than that of Logistic Regression indicating that the two classes are quite well split.
+Logistic Regression achieved the highest test score and a strong ROC AUC score of 0.98, making it the best-performing model in terms of accuracy.
+However, the **Naive-Bayes Classifier** is the preferred choice due to its balance of performance and interpretability.
+With a test score of 0.946 and a slightly higher ROC AUC score of 0.985, Naive-Bayes generalizes well without overfitting.
+Additionally, it provides clear insights into the most important features for each Subreddit, including bigrams that are highly relevant to each class.

 ### Misclassifications

-The misclassification rate is relatively low at 26-27 out of close to 2000 posts depending on the model used.
+The misclassification rate was relatively low, with 26-27 errors out of nearly 2000 posts, depending on the model used.

-Looking into some of them, they were misclassified due to the fact that the post was quite similar to redditors who post on the other subreddit.
-For example, in a False Negative case (when prediction was _r/Psychology_):
+For example, a False Negative case (predicted as _r/Psychology_ but actually from _r/MentalHealth_):
-> "U.S. Suicide Rates Are the Highest They've Been Since World War II \[U.S. suicide rates\] are at their highest since World War II, according to federal data‚and the opioid crisis, widespread social media use and high rates of stress may be among the myriad contributing factors.".
+> "U.S. Suicide Rates Are the Highest They've Been Since World War II \[U.S. suicide rates\] are at their highest since World War II, according to federal data‚and the opioid crisis, widespread social media use, and high rates of stress may be among the myriad contributing factors."

-Such a post usually appears on _r/Psychology_ and hence was misclassified as such.

-For the False Positive case (when the prediction was _r/MentalHealth_):
+This post, which discusses suicide rates and contributing factors, is more typical of _r/Psychology_, leading to its misclassification.

+In a False Positive case (predicted as _r/MentalHealth_ but actually from _r/Psychology_):
->"In light of the very tragic Connecticut Elementary School shootings, everyone is now bringing up gun control again.
+> "In light of the very tragic Connecticut Elementary School shootings, everyone is now bringing up gun control again.
 What no one is talking about (and never seems to talk about) is helping to increase mental health healthcare in the country.
-And it's pissing me off.".
+And it's pissing me off."

-This post has alot of the author's feelings in it and thus makes the machine think that it is under _r/MentalHealth_ where redditors mostly pour our their feelings into their posts.

-There tends to be some anomalies as to the post structure and subjectivity that is posted to both subreddits.
-Since it is user driven community and as long as it does not flout any of the community guidelines the moderators will just let the post be.
+This post, which expresses strong personal emotions, was misclassified as belonging to _r/MentalHealth_.

+These misclassifications highlight the overlap in topics and the subjective nature of posts in both Subreddits.
+Since Reddit is a user-driven platform, posts often reflect the personal perspectives of their authors, leading to some ambiguity in classification.

 ### Assumptions

-- We are assuming that the models will treat each word as an independent variable.
+- Each word is treated as an independent variable by the models.
-- The bag of words approach is a good indicator for prediction.
+- The bag-of-words approach is a suitable method for prediction.
-- We do not want to penalise document frequency as we are not doing Information Retrieval tasks.
+- Document frequency is not penalized, as this is not an Information Retrieval task.

 ### Recommendations

-Looking at the context of words of how it is being used and linguistic features will be a better way of understanding text from a human.
-Of course, understanding sarcasm is one of the ongoing research which will help immensely in machine interpretability and higher accuracy rates.

-Sentiment analysis can be one interesting feature to input into the model to see if it will improve performance since these are subreddits that can potentially be very personal.

-Additionally, more features like length of posts can be identified and input into the model to see if it will increase accuracy scores.
+To improve model performance, future efforts could focus on incorporating contextual understanding of words and linguistic features.
+Sentiment analysis could be a valuable addition, given the personal and emotional nature of many posts in these Subreddits.
+Additionally, features such as post length or the presence of specific keywords could be explored to enhance accuracy.

+Ultimately, the goal is to develop a model that not only achieves high accuracy but also provides interpretable and meaningful results.
+By leveraging interpretable models like Logistic Regression or Naive-Bayes, we can ensure that the classification outcomes align with human understanding and expectations.